Sarah-Bue/tic-tac-toe/README.md

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript)

 ### Frameworks, Libraries, and Programs
-- [Google Fonts](https://fonts.google.com/) was used to find suitable font pairings, as well as link to the fonts in the .html files.
+- [Google Fonts](https://fonts.google.com/) was used to find suitable font pairings, as well import the chosen fonts.

 - [Font Awesome](https://fontawesome.com/) was used to add icons in order to create a better visual experience for UX purposes.